 The documentation is here https://www.eginnovations.com/documentation/Citrix-Netscaler-VPX-MPX/How-to-Monitor-Citrix-NetScaler-VPX-or-MPX-Using-eG-Enterprise.htm (navigate via the left-hand index) and there is more information here: https://www.eginnovations.com/citrix-monitoring/netscaler-monitoring (yes, we need to update the name 😉 ).

-Is eG Enterprise compatible with Nutanix AHV and its metrics and can it gather the same data as the VMware host used in the demo?
+Is eG Enterprise compatible with Nutanix AHV and its metrics and can it gather the same data as that for a VMware host?

 Yes, eG Enterprise supports monitoring of Nutanix AHV and we are a Nutanix technology partner.
 Nutanix exposes very similar information via their APIs as VMware does, so the data you see within eG Enterprise for VMware is very comparable to AHV monitoring.
 The full details of the metrics are available in our documentation: Introduction to Nutanix (eginnovations.com)